sanskrit/learnsanskrit.org/content/vyakarana/sounds/the-asiddha-section.md

 }

 What does this mean?
-Suppose we have our two rules {code GOOD} and {code BAD}
-as before.
-If we put {code GOOD} after rule 8.2.1, then it is "disabled with respect to prior rules."
-So, no prior rule can use the result of {code GOOD}.
-And if {code BAD} is a prior rule, then it cannot use the result of {code GOOD}
-and will not be able to apply.
-Our problem is solved.
+Let's return to the example of the good man and the thief.
+Once we give our food to the good man, it is as if he becomes invisible.
+Try as he might, the thief cannot find him.

-But rule 8.2.1 also has an interesting implication.
-Suppose that {code GOOD}
-and {code BAD} are {em both} listed after rule 8.2.1.
-Does the basic idea still hold?
-Yes: If {code BAD} comes before {code GOOD}, then once we apply {code GOOD}, we cannot go back and apply {code BAD} to the result of {code GOOD}.
-Our problem is still solved.
+But rule 8.2.1 also has an interesting implication: we must apply the rules of the {s asiddha} section in order.
+If we have two rules {code A} and {code B}, and if {code A} comes before {code B}, then once we apply {code A}, we can no longer apply {code B}.

 {aside